Latest blog Posts

 • How to Publish Your Novel: Self-Publishing vs. Traditional Publishing

 Self-publishing vs. traditional publishing: what’s the difference?
 In this article we’ll look at the pros and cons of each.
 Hopefully by the end, you’ll have an understanding of both and you’ll be able to choose the best path for you.
-Years ago, when I first thought I might become a published author someday, I started read more
+Years ago, when I first thought I might become a published author someday, I started researching how to achieve my goals.
+What I found was… read more

 ,